Discover the best reasons to visit Mallorca in winter, as well as some of the things you can do in November, December

 Visit the lesser-known Mallorca holiday destinations

 In the summer, visitors to Mallorca flock to the coast and beaches to cool off from the blistering heat.
 That’s not necessary in winter, thanks to the cooler temperatures.
 Instead, winter makes a great time to explore the Mallorca towns in the centre of the island.

 Selva is a small village set at the foot of the Serra de Tramuntana mountain range.
 It’s relatively unknown, meaning there’s not many ‘traditional’ tourist sights, but that’s what’s so loveable about it!
 You can use it as a base to explore, enjoy walks through the historic alleys or simply take it all in from your hotel’s terrace.

 S’Albufera Nature Reserve

 S’Albufera is an area of wetland on the east coast of Mallorca, popular among birdwatchers, nature lovers and those with a passion for wildlife and sustainable travel on Mallorca.
 While it’s open all year round, one of the benefits of visiting S’Albufera in the winter is the possibility to see many bird species that use the park as an escape from the cold weather in northern Europe.
 Among others, you’ll see large populations of ducks, herons and starlings.

-Mallorca is a great place for winter sun.
+Mallorca is a great place for winter sun as it’s one of the warmest places in Spain in winter.
 Of course, the average temperature highs between November to February in Mallorca are colder than summer at 15-19°c, but I’ll bet you that’s warmer than home.

 Between November and February, Mallorca averages 7 hours of daily sunshine and approximately 47mm of rainfall.
 Compare these figures to the rest of Europe (where there’s much less sunshine and much more rain) and you’re in for a treat!